 The interface with the host system is through a 40-pin AT interface connector.
-The DCIIA AT Interface Controller implements the AT-bus protocol (interface logic).
+The DCIIA implements the AT-bus protocol (interface logic).
 Operating under the control of the drive's microprocessor, the AT Interface Controller receives and transmits bytes of data over the bus.

-The DCIIA Buffer Controller writes data to or reads data from the Cache over 16 data lines.
-Under μ Controller direction, the Buffer Controller controls the transfer of data and handles the addressing of the Cache for the DCIIA.
-The internal data transfer rate to and from the Cache is from 16 to 28 Mb/s.
+The DCIIA Buffer Controller writes data to or reads data from the buffer.
+Under μ Controller direction, the Buffer Controller controls the transfer of data and handles the addressing of the buffer for the DCIIA.
+The data transfer rate to and from the buffer is 28 megabits per second.
 This high transfer rate allows the DCIIA to communicate over the IDE bus at a PIO data transfer rate of 6.0 MB/s without using IORDY, up to 11.1 MB/s with PIO using IORDY, or a DMA transfer rate of up to 13.3 MB/s while it simultaneously controls disk-to-RAM transfers and microcontroller access to control code stored in the buffer RAM.